hernm8/hernm8/README.md

 Business & Data Professional | Bridging Strategy, Analytics & Technology

-👋 Hey, I’m Mike Hernandez With 10+ years in sales and leadership, I’ve built a strong foundation in business operations, now complemented by technical expertise in business analytics.
+👋 Hey, I’m Michael E. Hernandez With 10+ years in sales and leadership, I’ve built a strong foundation in business operations, now complemented by technical expertise in business analytics.
 I specialize in turning data into actionable insights to drive smarter decision-making.

 🔹 Technical Expertise